biabarretto/ai-for-ai-podcast-generator/README.md

 topic_modeling/: Code for BERTopic.

-archive/: Additional scripts used not essential to the main pipeline (attempt to finetune embeddings, script to collect articles from other sources for a given week to compare with podcast output)
+archive/: Additional scripts used but that are not essential to the main pipeline (attempt to finetune embeddings, script to collect articles from other sources to compare with podcast output)

 README.md: Project documentation.